Arrests - Arrest Warrants, Arrests Based on Probable Cause, & Notices to Appear

-When a person is arrested without a warrant, that person must be brought before a judge within 24 hours of the person's arrest, for First Appearance.
+When a person is arrested without a warrant in Florida, that person must be brought before a judge within 24 hours of the person's arrest, for First Appearance.
 Often, in conjunction with the First Appearance, the judge will determine two things:

 - whether there is probable cause for the arrest (if the judge holds a probable cause hearing), and

 - what the person's bond should be.

 Having a Florida criminal defense attorney at first appearance can be crucial.
 The criminal attorney can often save you money by seeking a lower bond or release on your own recognizance.
 The attorney can also challenge the probable cause.